The Bankrate promise

 As with any credit card, opening a secured card will require an application and an approval process.
 Once you apply, your credit score may dip temporarily as a result of a hard inquiry on your credit report.
 Despite this small decline, your score will increase over time as long as you use your secured credit card responsibly.

 Responsible card use includes keeping your credit utilization low, paying your bill on time, and paying it in full whenever possible.
-Consistent, responsible practices will get you an upgrade to an unsecured credit card in no time.
+Consistent, responsible practices could get you an upgrade to an unsecured credit card in no time.

 Think twice before closing a secured credit card account

-People with limited credit history could end up in a bind when it comes to deciding whether or not to keep a secured credit card open.
+People with limited credit history could end up in a bind when it comes to deciding whether to keep a secured credit card open.
 Closing a secured card too early, especially if it’s your first line of credit, could ding your credit score.

 When to upgrade to an unsecured credit card